gzito/galaga/README.md

 as 2d renderer, Pygame doesn't come with 2D animations, sprite sheets, sprite batch and so on.
 I chose to use Pygame for sound effects, I find that Pygame Mixer is a very cool implementation as sound framework.
 So to get graphics I decided to write a small game library built on the excellent **moderngl** library, the OpenGL Python binding by Szabolcs Dombi and Einar Forselv.
 I rewrote some XNA / MonoGame classes in Python, such as the SpriteBatch class.
-By default, the game run in a window; however it can also run in fullscreen, just change the proper configuration attribute in galaga class (i.e. *go_fullscreen*).
+I called it **pyjam**.
 You can find the library code into **pyjam** folder.

 ![](https://github.com/gzito/pyjam-galaga/blob/main/screenshot.jpg?raw=true)